TaranjitSingh05/WorkerHelper/INDIAN_DUMMY_DATA_SETUP.md

-# Indian Dummy Data Setup Guide
+﻿# Indian Dummy Data Setup Guide

-This guide helps you set up comprehensive Indian dummy data for the WorkerHelper doctor panel with realistic names, addresses, and medical reports.
+This guide helps you set up comprehensive Indian dummy data for the JeevanID doctor panel with realistic names, addresses, and medical reports.

 ## 🇮🇳 What's Included